KEDuran/Password_Generator/README.md

 # Homework 3 - Password_Generator

-The main goal for this homework assignment was to develop an application that would generate a random password based on pre-selected password critieria selected by an employee in need of a sensitive password.
-As specified in the instructional README.md file, the app must run on a browser and have a styled, responsive user interface that will dynamically resize to accomodate changes in screen size.
+The main goal for this homework assignment is to develop an application that would generate a random password based on pre-selected password critieria selected by an employee in need of a sensitive password.
+As specified in the instructional README.md file provide by the instructor (Antonio), the app must run on a browser and have a styled, responsive user interface that will dynamically resize to accomodate changes in screen size.

 ## User Story for Assignment